Voter Manipulation and Violation of Privacy

 Does the free market thrive in environments where a company can acquire vast information about an individual to better serve them and improve efficiency in the organization?
 Or does CRM violate our privacy and strain ethical boundaries in marketing?

 For an organization to engage in true CRM dark side behavior, they must deliberately take unfair advantage of customers using CRM data.

 Examples of dark side behavior in consumer data use are common and often very effective financially for companies.
 People may not know when they are being monitored due to the small size of devices that can be integrated almost everywhere now and are known as the Internet of Things (IoT).
 New types of data can be collected due to the endless possibilities of integration.
 The possibility of aggregation of such data can lead to individual identification and linkage to other personal records in the hands of those who can sell the information to the highest bidder.

 This technology is dangerous and the practice undermines the theory of free will and participatory citizenship in a democracy.
-Although there may be valid benefits, citizens lose the ability to make individual choices based on a full range of options when micro targeted with CRM data.
+Although there may be valid benefits, citizens lose the ability to make individual choices based on a full range of options when micro-targeted using their own data.

 Markets can now be surveyed and consumer behavior analyzed in such a detailed way that corporations achieve what has been unachievable before in marketing: they can turn the consumer’s interior inside out and see exactly how to manipulate their purchasing (and now political) behavior.

 Dark side behavior on behalf of CRM systems presents misleading or confusing information and/or the hiding of relevant information from customers, which can encourage customers to make decisions that disadvantage them, especially when used in political marketing.